threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_guide.md

 * To download and connect to the Threefold Planetary Network Connector
   * Download the [.msi file](https://github.com/threefoldtech/planetary_network/releases/tag/v0.3-rc1-Windows10)
-  * Search and open the `Threefold Planetary Connector`
+  * Search the `Threefold Planetary Connector` and open it
   * Disconnect your VPN if you have one
   * In the connector, click `Connect`
 * To download OpenSSH client and OpenSSH server